-This section is an introduction that gives information about the creation of the Product Specification, which shall include the title, a reference date, the responsible party and the language of the document, normally English.
+This section gives information about the creation of the Product Specification, which shall include the title, a reference date, the responsible party and the language of the document, normally English.
 Additionally, information about the maintenance regime for the Product Specification should also be included.
-This can be a statement about a periodic review and update of the specification, or that it will be updated on a as needed bases, and so forth..
+This can be a statement about a periodic review and update of the specification, or that it will be updated on an as needed bases, and so forth.